microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 - Install private packages from inside a container job
 - Publish packages from inside a container job

+PM and engineering should walk through this list and validate that it's complete for each package type.

 ### Phase 1: Prevent new usage

 #### Full-featured tasks (NuGet and npm)